josejailson/charRNN/README.md

-# charRNN
 ## A shakespearean generator text.
+---

-CharRNN is a famous application of recursive networks for Natural Language Processing (NLP), where the model learns grammar, ponctuation and more just learning to predict the next characters in a text.
+CharRNN is a famous application of recursive networks for Natural Language Processing (NLP), where the model learns grammar, ponctuation and more just learning to predict the next characters in a text!
+This project is a from scratch implementation.